rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ## Miracles
 Every entity has a set of miracles their Paladins can perform with their help.
 All miracles work like active abilities a Paladin may use by spending their Entity's energy (and usually also their own).
 Mechanically, this means that performing Miracles always spends FP, and sometimes also MP/HP (the MP cost of a Miracle is exempt from the Mana Tax).

+### Learning Miracles
+By default, a Paladin knows up to 1 + half their level (rounded down) of their Entity's Miracles for which they have the pre-requisites, and they can perform them.

+### Using Miracles
 By default, you can spend up to 2 + your level FP on a single miracle.
 If it costs more than that, you cannot perform it.

 ### Spells as Miracles